-The ultimate goal of the Sufi is the knowledge of the divine, the development of the ego, and to become one with God God with the emphasis on love and the love of God.
+The ultimate goal of the Sufi is the knowledge of the divine, the spiritual development of the ego, and to become one with God, with the emphasis on love and the love of God.

 Islam, on the other hand, knows instead only the friends of God.
-The Kabbalah also teaches that a unity with the En-Soph is not possible - but only step 18 of the universal path - the course of the Cheops Pyramid also ends here too.
+The Kabbalah teaches also, that a unity with the En-Soph is not possible - and so only step 18 of the universal path.
+The course of the Cheops Pyramid ends here too.